Share via

 Microsoft Purview processes and stores the following content types:

-These types of data typically are sourced from other Microsoft 365 services, such as Exchange, SharePoint, Teams, and Copilot.
+These types of data typically come from other Microsoft 365 services, such as Exchange, SharePoint, Teams, and Copilot.
 Microsoft Purview also sources data when tenant admins configure policies and define data classification labels that can be applied to the organization’s assets.
-This includes emails, files, chats, messages, or Copilot interactions.
-EUII, Administrator Data, and EUPI data is sourced from Microsoft Purview tenant administrators or users.
-Tenant administrators can also bring data from third-party sources so that the solutions offered by Microsoft Purview can be extended to these sets of the organizational data.
+This data includes emails, files, chats, messages, or Copilot interactions.
+EUII, administrator data, and EUPI data come from Microsoft Purview tenant administrators or users.
+Tenant administrators can also bring data from third-party sources so that the solutions offered by Microsoft Purview can extend to these sets of organizational data.

 Customer data

-Microsoft Purview customer data can be categorized as follows:
+You can categorize Microsoft Purview customer data as follows:

-- Search queries: In E-discovery, administrators can perform search and export results.
-This could contain a portion of the data impacted by the user action, and is retained until the user deletes it.
-This includes all Microsoft 365 user data including emails, files, Teams chat, and Copilot & AI interactions.
+• Search queries: In e-discovery, administrators can perform search and export results.
+This action could contain a portion of the data impacted by the user action, and the system retains it until the user deletes it.
+This category includes all Microsoft 365 user data, such as emails, files, Teams chat, and Copilot & AI interactions.

 End User Identifiable Information (EUII)